 e.
 Regular Post-Eligibility Treatment of Income: SSI State and §1634 state – 2014 through 2018.
 The State uses the post-eligibility rules at 42 CFR §435.726 for individuals who do not have a spouse or have a spouse who is not a community spouse as specified in §1924 of the Act.
 Payment for home and community-based waiver services is reduced by the amount remaining after deducting the following allowances and expenses from the waiver participant’s income:

+Answers provided in Appendix B-5-a indicate the selections in B-5-b also apply to B-5-e.

 Note: The following selections apply for the five-year period beginning January 1, 2014.